 - Dark Is Not Evil: Pretty much every member of the team would on first glance appear to be more at home causing terror wherever they went, but they only save that for the real bad guys.
 Hell, it's in the name.

 - Deconstruction: The Will They or Won't They?, Opposites Attract, and Working with the Ex dynamics between John and Zatanna are brutally slaughtered.
-John's attachment is borderline obsession that no one really approves of.
+John's attachment is a borderline obsession that no one really approves of.
 Zatanna is upset and angry whenever John shows up, and never starts to like or even respect him again no matter how many times he saves her life.
 In issue #30, Zatanna kicks John out of the House of Mysteries and the JLD.
 John has matured enough to realize that she, and everyone else, would be better off without him.

 - Intimate Healing: Averted.
 While much has been made of tantra as sex magic, the only instance of it being used has John and Zatanna sit across from each other in bathrobes, with only their hands touching.
 Which is not far off from actual tantra meditation, except for how it heals injuries.